keen/keen-tracking.js/README.md

 # keen-tracking.js [![Build Status](https://travis-ci.org/keen/keen-tracking.js.svg?branch=master)](https://travis-ci.org/keen/keen-tracking.js)

-**Important:** This project is not yet functional.
+**Important:** This project is not yet released.
 We're building this in public, in open collaboration with our customers and community members!
 Below is a sketch of planned functionality.
 [Learn more about contributing to this project](./CONTRIBUTING.md).

 ### Vision quest